-(d) Rormyrberget-Lappvattnet, Sweden
+(c) Rormyrberget-Lappvattnet, Sweden

 On February 24, 2015, the Company announced that it had staked two properties located in the Vasterbotten District of northern Sweden.
 The Rormyrberget and Lappvattnet properties are located east of the Company's Knaften-Nordanas property.
 The properties are held 100% by Gungnir under two separate permits covering an area of 471.3 hectares.
-The permits are valid for an initial period of three years.
-The Company's Swedish property interests are referred to collectively as the "Gungnir Property."
-During the year ended December 31, 2018, the Company incurred additional exploration expenditures of \$nil (2017 - \$4,816) on the Rormyrberget-Lappvattnet properties.
+The permits are currently valid until January 23, 2021.

+Notes to Financial Statements For the years ended December 31, 2019 and 2018